- Course Number:

 Introduces physical geology which deals with mass wasting, streams, glaciers, deserts, beaches, groundwater, and use of topographic maps.
 Includes weekly lab.
-Prerequisite: WR 115, RD 115 and MTH 95 or equivalent placement test scores.
+Prerequisite: MTH 95 or equivalent placement.
+Prerequisite/concurrent: WR 121 or WR 121Z.
 Audit available.

 A student who successfully completes this course should be able to: